How to Start a Profitable Medical Delivery Service

-Generally, the same strategies apply to medical delivery services, specifically creating an online presence (such as a company website) designed to show up in Google when people search for medical couriers in your area, cold-calling relevant businesses, and networking with healthcare professionals.
+- Create an online presence (such as a company website) designed to show up in Google when people search for medical couriers in your area.

-For more information on all of those methods, click here to read our post on getting new courier contracts.
+For more information on these methods, read our post on getting new courier contracts.

-As we talked to our customers, we realized there was a need for a more advanced delivery management system — one that helped delivery teams manage all aspects of their delivery process.
+We began developing our software when we realized there was a need for a more advanced delivery management system — one that helped delivery teams manage all aspects of their delivery process in one place.

-So we made Circuit for Teams: a route management system that lets dispatchers, planners, and business owners manage multiple drivers and their daily routes through our mobile app — available for both iOS and Android devices.
+Circuit also lets dispatchers, planners, and business owners manage multiple drivers and their daily routes through our mobile app — available for both iOS and Android devices.